Parking During Winter Weather

-parked in the street during a snow occurrence risk being ticketed or
+parked in the street during a snow or ice occurrence risk being ticketed or

 towed.
-Vehicles should not be parked on the street when snow is falling or drifting on the street.
-Vehicles may be moved back onto the streets 24 hours following the end of any snow fall, as
+Vehicles should not be parked on the street when snow or ice is falling or drifting on the street.
+Vehicles may be moved back onto the streets 24 hours following the end of any winter weather event, as

 soon as crews have plowed from curb to curb (48 hours if snow has not been plowed curb to curb).
 Residents are asked to

-park elsewhere when measurable snow is imminent, in order to help crews
+park elsewhere when measurable snow or ice is imminent, in order to help crews

-perform their plowing duties in a safe and efficient manner.
+perform their spreading and plowing duties in a safe and efficient manner.

-Responsibilities of ResidentsResidents are prohibited from depositing snow into the street from driveways and sidewalks.
-Residents are responsible for removing snow and ice from sidewalks abutting their property within 24 hours of a measurable snow fall.
+Responsibilities of ResidentsResidents are prohibited from depositing snow or ice into the street from driveways and sidewalks.
+Residents are responsible for removing snow and ice from sidewalks abutting their property within 24 hours of a measurable winter weather event.
 See Winter Sidewalk Maintenance.